hs42/flat_metric/README.md

 # Usage
 ## General
 The code provides a means to compute the flat distance between two distributions.
 Generally, these distributions are specified either by their law or by empirical samples (i.e. datasets).
-Both methods and how to use them are explained in the `experiments/tutorial*` directories of this repository.
+Both methods are explained in the `experiments/tutorial*` directories of this repository.

 Furthermore, all the experiments carried out in the paper can be found in the `experiments/paper_experiments` folder.
-There, you will also find scripts for visualization and re-creating the paper's plots.
+There, you will also find scripts re-creating the paper's plots.

 ## Running
 Each experiment is configured in a json file.
-There, the user may input which data to analyze, how many epochs to train for, how many layers to use etc. The `experiments/tutorial*` sections provide a wrapper and a break-down for the most important of these properties.
+There, the user may input the data to be analysed, how many epochs to train for, how many layers to use, etc. The `experiments/tutorial*` sections provide a wrapper and a break-down of the most important of these properties.

-Afterwards, you can run start the flat distance estimation by
+Afterwards, you can start the flat distance estimation by

 ```
 python ./lnets/tasks/dualnets/mains/train_dual.py <your_experiment.json>